PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### UX Rule

-- This action is applicable from `Done bucket in Open tab` & `Completed` tab.
+- This action is applicable from `Completed` tab.
 - When any task is reopened, system shows confirmation dialog.
 - On confirmation, it goes into any bucket based on the `Due date` and any status of the open tab based on the `Start Date`.